-The Inspector-General for Emergency Management (IGEM) develops the Assurance Framework for Emergency Management (the Framework) in consultation with its sector partners.
+The Inspector-General for Emergency Management develops the Assurance Framework for Emergency Management in consultation with its sector partners.

-All of IGEM’s assurance activities are guided by the Framework.
+All IGEM assurance activities are guided by this framework.

 Assurance Framework for Emergency Management

-Assurance in Emergency Management provides a contemporary listing of select assurance activities mapped against risk and which are relevant to Victoria.
+Our Assurance in Emergency Management online resource provides contemporary listings of select assurance activities mapped against risk and which are relevant to Victoria.

 The risk categories used in these listings come from multiple sources including the State Emergency Risk Assessments 2014 and 2020.